-The NOAA-provided ERTDM model had an uncertainty of 0.13 meters.
+The NOAA-provided ERTDM model has an uncertainty of 0.13 meters.
 Refer to Appendix I for correspondence.

 The uncertainty layer of the final surface was examined in CARIS HIPS.
-Uncertainty falls in the range of 0.262 to 0.568 m.
+Uncertainty falls in the range of 0.261 to 0.567 m.
 Most grid cells are on the lower end of the uncertainty range, approximately 0.270 m.
-The larger values were observed to be on sand wave features or other areas of highly variable seafloor such as steep cut banks of shoals and sandbars as well as areas exhibiting bottom change, where many soundings of different depths contribute to the depth value of the relatively large 4 m grid cell and result in a higher standard deviation of soundings contributing to the grid cell.
+The larger values were observed to be on sand wave features or other areas of highly variable seafloor such as steep cut banks of shoals and sandbars where many soundings of different depths contribute to the depth value of the relatively large 4 m grid cell, resulting in a higher standard deviation for the grid cell.